m1guelperez/virustotal-CLI/README.md

 [![Rust](https://github.com/m1guelperez/VirusTotal-Folderscanner/actions/workflows/rust.yml/badge.svg)](https://github.com/m1guelperez/VirusTotal-Folderscanner/actions/workflows/rust.yml)

 ## About The Project
-This application is a folder-scanner written in Rust.
+This application is a CLI application for VirusTotal written in Rust.

 You will need a valid API key to use it, which you can get at (https://www.virustotal.com/gui/join-us).

 The free API has a limit of 4 requests per minute and 500 requests per day.
 Therefore, this program will scan only the first 4 files in a folder, during default mode.

-Open the program via the commandline and provide the api key and the path to the folder you want to scan (preferably absolute path) or a list of URLs.
+Open the program via the commandline and provide the api key in the configfile and a list of URLs you want to scan.

 ## Caution!
 The `testWebsites.txt` is purely for testing.
 Do NOT click on any of those links.